+Till sometime earlier, the use of Benzodiazepines and dementia risk were strongly associated.
 However, new studies suggest a contradictory result.
 This has certainly raised the issues regarding the safety of these CNS depressants.
 It is especially worry-some in older patients.

-A Quick Overview Of Benzodiazepines And Its Use In Seniors
+Benzodiazepines Use In Seniors

 Benzodiazepines or simply Benzos are a class of depressant medications.
 People use them to treat various medical conditions.
 For example, anxiety, panic attacks, seizures, insomnia and abnormal muscle contractions.
 In addition, the doctor may use it before a major surgery to relax the muscles.

-Diazepam, Nitrazepam, Clonazepam, and Clobazam are some commonly used Benzodiazepines.
+Diazpam, Nitrazepam, Clonazepam, and Clobazam are some commonly used Benzodiazepines.

 They alter the activity of certain brain chemicals.
 Notably, a brain chemical which they call Gamma Aminobutyric Acid (GABA).
 As a result, they have a calming effect on the stressed mind, muscles and other body functions.